 With this assistance, seniors can enjoy the security and comfort of a safe place to call home.

-Arizona Inheritance and Estate Taxes
+Does Arizona Have Inheritance and Estate Taxes?

 Arizona taxes for retirees don’t include inheritance or estate taxes.
 You wouldn’t need to pay these taxes in the state, but you may have to pay federal taxes.